C. S. LEWIS: THE ABOLITION OF MAN (1943)

 A Brief Summary of The Abolition of Man

 I – By regarding all value judgments as subjective, modern humans are faced with a choice between two evils.
 Either you hope that other people will still believe at least some value judgments to be objective; or you hope they will not.
 The first alternative must involve cynical propaganda.
 This may in practice be often rejected for moral reasons, although on the subjectivist assumption this comes from a confusion of thought.
 The second alternative means a debunking of all our sense of value.
 The resulting apathy is felt to be highly inconvenient, and found to be incurable.

 II – The attempt to debunk traditional values is often based on a set of values which is considered to be new, but which in fact is a small selection from traditional morality.
-The innovator will be unable, in the end, to explain why that selection is retained while the rest is rejected.
+The innovator will be unable, in the end, to explain why this selection is retained while the rest is rejected.
 Thus on a closer view he will have confirmed the “given” nature of all moral principles and the need to reject either all or nothing of traditional morality.
-Modern people who admit this are then likely not to accept all but to reject all, since they believe that morality is human, humanity is nature, and nature is a thing to rule, not to be ruled by.
+Modern people who admit this are then likely not to accept all, but to reject all, since they believe that morality is human; that humanity is nature; and that nature is a thing to rule, not to be ruled by.